-NOTE: If you have the optional air conditioners with heat pump they should not be used if ambient temperatures remain below 25 degrees F. for more than 12 hours.
+NOTICE: If you have the optional air conditioners with heat pump they should not be used if ambient temperatures remain below 25 degrees F. for more than 12 hours.

-The furnace has ducts that provide heat to tanks and plumbing to prevent freezing.
+Only the furnaces are ducted to provide heat to tanks and plumbing to prevent freezing.
 The furnace supplies heat to the water lines and tanks on all models.